-The 2017 Tax Act adversely impacted individual taxpayers in states with higher taxes by limiting the previously unlimited itemized deduction for income and property taxes to $10,000.
-On the other hand, the cap for eligible cash charitable contributions (which includes charitable contributions to governments), previously limited to 50% of adjusted gross income was increased to 60% of adjusted gross income.
+The 2017 Tax Act adversely impacted individual taxpayers in states with higher taxes by limiting the previously unlimited itemized deduction for state and local income and property taxes to $10,000.
+On the other hand, eligible cash charitable contributions (which includes charitable contributions to governments), previously limited to 50% of adjusted gross income, was increased to 60% of adjusted gross income.

-Notably, New York has broader legislation and utilized a state tax credit approach for income as well as property taxes.
-Similar legislation in other states such as California, is still working its way through the legislative process.
+Notably, New York has broader legislation and utilized a state tax credit approach for income, as well as property taxes.
+Similar legislation in other states, such as California and Connecticut, is still working its way through the legislative process.

 For more information, contact your Janover Advisor.